top of page

 Trumpty Dumpty

-Once upon a time there lived a Great Man named Trumpty Dumpty who was king of MAGAland.
+Once upon a time in MAGAland, there lived a Great Man named Trumpty Dumpty who was also the Wolf King of MAGAland.
 He loved bragging about how great he was.
 He bragged how he was the only person who could fix all the damage brought about by previous rulers.
 He even bragged that he could build a wall, though that remained to be seen.

 One day, the economy was doing particularly well and the people worshipped and praised their lofty 401k’s.
 But Trumpty Dumpty felt the people were no longer praising him.
 He needed to do something.
 So, he decided to cause economic chaos and release the dragon Tariff from its cage.